Aarav-Malde/Kalman-Filtered-Trend-Trader-A-Deep-Reinforcement-Learning-Agent-for-Portfolio-Optimization/Week-2/README.md

 • **Additional Resource**:

--[Kalman Filter for Linear Regression](https://letianzj.github.io/kalman-filter-linear-regression.html): A great resource for understanding how Kalman filtering can be applied to linear regression, helping you deepen your understanding of Kalman filtering in the context of pairs trading.
+-[Kalman Filter for Linear Regression](https://letianzj.github.io/kalman-filter-linear-regression.html): A great resource for understanding how Kalman filtering can be applied to linear regression

 -[How a Kalman Filter Works in Pictures](https://www.bzarg.com/p/how-a-kalman-filter-works-in-pictures/): A visual guide to understanding how Kalman filters operate.